 – Clean strainers

 The above schedule is a minimum guideline.
-Based on operational environments, the testing schedule frequencies may have to be increased.
+Based on operational environments, the testing schedule frequencies may have to be increased depending on the heating systems.